ALPINE Stone Composite, the latest innovation in flooring, has arrived at Tile Warehouse!

 Can you install kitchens or cabinetry directly on top of Alpine?

 No, this is not best practice.
-Cabinetry should be installed first and the Alpine installed afterwards.
+Cabinetry should be installed first and the Alpine installed afterward.
 Installing directly on top of cabinetry is not covered in the warranty.

 How do I maintain and clean my Alpine flooring?